killbill/killbill-braintree/README.md

      "http://127.0.0.1:8080/1.0/kb/accounts/<ACCOUNT_ID>/paymentMethods?isDefault=true"
 ```

+5. Create an [external charge](https://killbill.github.io/slate/#invoice-create-external-charge-s) on the account.

-5. Use the `paymentMethodId` to charge the customer.
+6. Use the `paymentMethodId` to [trigger payment](https://killbill.github.io/slate/#account-trigger-a-payment-for-all-unpaid-invoices) (required only if the ``paymentMethodId` is not set as the default payment).

 ## Plugin Internals